 Look for Low Vision Rehabilitation in Charlotte, NC

 Even though low vision can affect your day-to-day life, there may be solutions available that can help.
-Reach out to us at the office of Dr. Edward Paul, OD, Ph.D. to schedule an appointment for a consultation.
+Reach out to us at The Low Vision Centers of North Carolina to schedule an appointment for a consultation.